DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 ...and this will build `listrev` in the local `./build` subdirectory and then install it as a package either in the local `./install` subdirectory or in whatever you pointed `DBT_INSTALL_DIR` to.

-&#x1F534; Hint 💡 `dbt-workare-env` now has a new option `-s/--subset <externals, daqpackages, systems, devtools>` which allows user to set up a subset of UPS products listed in `dbt-settings`.
+&#x1F534; Hint 💡 `dbt-workarea-env` now has a new option `-s/--subset <externals, daqpackages, systems, devtools>` which allows user to set up a subset of UPS products listed in `dbt-settings`.

 ### Working with more repos